rheia-framework/RHEIA/docs/sphinx/connecting your own model.rst

         return params

 The model evaluation is performed in the function :py:func:`evaluate()`.
-This function is called by the optimization or uncertainty quantification algorithm, which provides the sample as an argument in the form of an enumerate object :py:obj:`x`.
+This function is called by the optimization algorithm or uncertainty quantification algorithm, which provides the sample as an argument in the form of an enumerate object :py:obj:`x`.
 The keys of the dictionary :py:obj:`x[1]` consist of the model parameter names and design variable names, as defined in :file:`design_space` and :file:`stochastic_space`.